DhivakaranRavi/Angular-Z-Base/README.md

 # Angular-Z-Base

-This project is a base for PWA Angular from scratch with webpack configuration and fully customizable setup.
+This project is a base for Progressive Web Apps(Angular) from scratch with webpack configuration and fully customizable setup.

 ## Getting Started